U

 What We Cannot Promise

-• • Guaranteed pass on all testing (design/material dependent)
+• • Guaranteed pass on all testing if design or material choices are high-risk

 • • Liability for undisclosed requirements or regulatory changes

-• • Compliance with missing or changing specs not communicated
+• • Compliance with missing specs that were never communicated

 Risk Mitigation Approach